-This software uses the affine transformation to register images.
-These are the kind of images obtained by a
+This software uses the affine transformation to register two images.
+Consecutive frames in a video captured

 Assumptions: It is assumed that